Anant J Talaulicar

-Anant J. Talaulicar is an Indian businessman who became Chairman & Managing Director of Cummins India in 2004.
-Talaulicar has worked full-time for Cummins since 1988 and has held a number of positions in the company, both in the United States and India.
+Anant J. Talaulicar is an Indian businessman who was Chairman & Managing Director of Cummins India from 2004 until 2017.
+Talaulicar worked full-time for Cummins beginning in 1988 and held a number of positions in the company, both in the United States and India.
 In November 2017, Talaulicar left Cummins India.

 Early life and education

 Talaulicar earned a bachelor's degree in mechanical engineering in 1984 (NSS batch) from Manipal Institute of Technology in India.
 He then moved to US for further education.
 He received a master's degree in engineering from the University of Michigan in 1985 and an MBA from Tulane University in 1987.
 Talaulicar is the son of J E Talaulicar who served the Tatas for the better part of four decades - eventually as managing director of Telco (now Tata Motors).

 Career

 Talaulicar started his career with Cummins in the year 1986 as a college intern.
 He held a number of positions both in the United States and in India.
 He served as a financial analyst and held manufacturing engineering and product management positions in the Engine Business Unit.
 He moved to corporate strategy later in Cummins.
 In 1996, Talaulicar transitioned to the Cummins Power Generation business and during his tenure has been the General Manager of the Transfer Switch Business followed by the Consumer Business and finally the Commercial Generator Businesses for the Americas.

 In the year 2004, Talaulicar moved to India.
 He began by leading Cummins diesel sales & services (CDS&S) and power generation businesses for a year.
 Subsequently, he took over as MD of Cummins India this March.
 Later he became Chairman & Managing Director - Cummins India Ltd. Cummins India has seen a double digit growth in his leadership.
 He has also led the Cummins India Foundation which has implemented sustainable community initiatives such as rural electrification and improving access to water.
 He serves as a member of the Confederation of Indian Industries, Society of Indian Automobile Manufacturers and Automobile Components Manufacturers Association.